Joe Burrow Player Prop Bets for NFL Week 13 | Cincinnati vs. Los Angeles 12/5/2021

 Matchup vs. Los Angeles

-- In one matchup against the Chargers, Burrow threw for 193 passing yards, 54.5 yards less than his over/under in Sunday's game.
+- Burrow threw for 193 passing yards in one matchup against the Chargers, 54.5 yards less than his over/under for Sunday.

-- Burrow did not throw a touchdown pass in that contest against the Chargers.
+- Burrow did not throw a touchdown pass in that game against the Chargers.

-- The 218.3 passing yards the Chargers allow per game makes them the NFL's third-ranked pass defense this season.
+- The 218.3 yards per game the Chargers are allowing through the air makes them the NFL's third-ranked pass defense.

-- At 1.5 passing TDs conceded per game, the Chargers defense is ranked 11th in the NFL.
+- With 16 passing TDs allowed this year, the Chargers defense is ranked 10th in the NFL.

 Recent Performances

-- In last week's matchup with the Steelers, Burrow completed 83.3% of his passes for 190 yards, while throwing one touchdown with one interception.
+- In last week's outing against the Steelers, Burrow threw for 190 yards while completing 83.3% of his passes, while throwing one touchdown with one interception.

-- He also added eight yards on one carry, averaging eight yards per carry while rushing for one touchdown.
+- He added one carry for eight yards, averaging eight yards per carry while scoring one rushing touchdown.

-- He also has 20 rushing yards on six carries (with one touchdown), averaging 6.7 yards per game.
+- He's also contributed in the ground game, with 20 rushing yards (6.7 ypg) on six carries with one rushing touchdown.

 Burrow's Cincinnati Teammates